LucasTI79/LucasTI79/README.md

 ## About me

 Hi!
-My name is Lucas and I've a degree in Systems Analysis and Development.
-Currently, I'm pursuing a degree in Software Engineering.
-I work as a FullStack developer at an IoT company.
+My name is Lucas, and I have a degree in Systems Analysis and Development.
+Currently, I am studying Software Engineering.
+I work as a FullStack developer in an IoT company and teach Node.js and GoLang classes in an EdTech called Digital House.

-I always enjoy learning new things and sharing my knowledge with the people around me :)
+I have always enjoyed learning new things and sharing my knowledge with the people around me :)

 ## 🧰 Languages and Tools